Universality of persistence diagrams and the bottleneck and Wasserstein distances: Applications

 \subsection{Acknowledgments}

-The authors would like to thank the anonymous referees for their careful reading of our paper and many helpful comments that improved our paper.
-The authors would like to thank Alex Wagner for helpful comments and Iryna Hartsock and Caitlyn Buerk for proofreading an earlier draft of the paper.
 This research was partially supported by the Southeast Center for Mathematics and Biology, an NSF-Simons Research Center for Mathematics of Complex Biological Systems, under National Science Foundation Grant No. DMS-1764406 and Simons Foundation Grant No. 594594.
 This material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under contract/grant number W911NF-18-1-0307.

 [1]{$^{#1}$}